 Built in stone, the cellar is of medieval origin.
-It unfolds underneath the Villa Il Borro where the process of refining the wines and the process of winemaking take place: everything here is meant to serve the purpose of favoring the cycles of nature and the transformation of simple fruits into wine.
+It unfolds underneath the Villa Il Borro where silence helps the refining of wines.
+In the process of winemaking the aim is to favour the cycles of nature and to transform simple fruits into wine.
 The cellar was rebuilt from scratch in 2000.
-In 2004, the owners built an underground tunnel used as the barrique cellar for wood and wine ripening.
-This area also connects the new cellar to the original one via a highly suggestive and fascinating route.
+In 2004, the owners built an underground tunnel used as the barrique cellar for wine ripening in wood.
+This area also connects the new cellar to the original cellar via a highly suggestive and fascinating route.

 The grape harvest takes place between August and October.
-It is the most awaited for event since it is the culmination of a year of work in the vineyard.
-The harvest is done entirely by hand in order to select the best grape bunches and to avoid stressing the plant in any way.
-The bunches are placed in 10 kg. crates to avoid excessive compression of the grapes.
-Following harvest, the grapes are placed in a refrigerated cell overnight at a temperature of 5° .
+It is the most awaited event since it is the culmination of a year of work in the vineyard.
+The harvest is done entirely by hand in order to select the best grape clusters and to avoid stressing the plant in any way.
+The clusters are placed in 10 kg. crates to avoid excessive compression of the grapes.
+After the harvest, the grapes are placed in a refrigerated cell overnight at a temperature of 5° .
 The following day the grapes are mechanically destemmed in order to separate the berries from the stems.
-The berries are selected with an optic viewer, adjusted according to the criteria specified by the enologist who selects only berries that meet the standard of quality.
-Then, the various processes of winemaking begin, according to the type of grape and the vineyard.
+The berries are selected with an optic viewer, on the basis of quality criteria dictated by the enologist.
+From here the various processes of winemaking begin, depending on grape variety and vineyard.